Top Online Pediatric Nurse Practitioner Programs

 Pediatric Nurse Practitioner Career and Salary

-Aspiring pediatric nurse practitioners must earn a graduate nursing degree such as a master of science in nursing (MSN) or doctor of nursing practice (DNP).
-MSN- and DNP-prepared RNs may, alternatively, opt to earn a post-master’s certificate (PMC).
+Aspiring pediatric nurse practitioners must earn a master of science in nursing (MSN), doctor of nursing practice (DNP), or post-master’s certificate (PMC) with a PNP-AC or PNP-PC specialization.